Stackclash/5e-vault/5. Mechanics/Classes/Spellcaster Sidekick.md

 - **Skills**: Choose 2 from *Arcana*, *History*, *Insight*, *Investigation*, *Medicine*, *Performance*, *Persuasion*, *Religion*

-## Spellcaster Sidekick

-A sidekick who becomes a Spellcaster walks the paths of magic.
-The sidekick might be a hedge wizard, a priest, a soothsayer, a magical performer, or a person with magic in their veins.

 ## Class Features

 ### Sidekick Class (Level 1)